 Get Credit Where Credit Is Due: ESG Reporting and Why It's Important

-Sustainability is not just a marketing buzzword, and it's not just Environmental Social and Governance committees considering these "non-financial" performance indicators anymore.
 As more companies reckon with the real, long-term financial risks of climate change, the ability to quantify, adjust, and report data like building emissions, water use, and food waste is more in demand than ever.
 Why is it so important for companies to put hard numbers behind their sustainability stories?
-And how can Property Works help you tell your sustainability story?
+And how can Property Works help you develop and share your sustainability steps?

 With buildings making up 40% of greenhouse gas emissions, there are not only huge opportunities but increasingly required responsibilities that building owners as well as tenants can and should undertake to reduce and report on their environmental impact.
 These are just some of the interested parties you should consider while assessing your own sustainability data strategy:

 We are seeing regulatory action in the U.S. at state, local, and federal levels of government.
 We’re particularly watching for adoption of building performance standards, such as Maryland’s Building Energy Performance Standard and environmental or ESG data reporting requirements, such as the SEC’s climate information disclosure rule, expected to be released in April 2023.
 International regulations may apply to global franchise brands as well.

 Given the financial risks posed by climate change, investors are taking a much closer look at how companies plan to mitigate those risks, including risks of physical damage, costs due to changes in laws and regulatory requirements, and loss of consumers or capital due to market preference for environmentally resilient brands.
 A sustainability strategy is no longer a nice-to-have or satisfied by a solidarity statement on a website.
 The cost of changing nothing but marketing verbiage can have repercussions for how much investment a venture can attract.